heaventree/PAYYMO-OPEN-BANKING-V1.1/NEXT_STEPS.md

    - Document API endpoints
    - Add developer documentation for further customization

-4. **Testing**
+4. **Testing & Integration**
-   - Expand test data generation
+   - Maintain a "demo mode" version for showcasing with dummy data
+   - Create a testing API communication system between Payymo and WHMCS
+   - Develop error reporting and debugging tools for live installations
-   - Add automated testing framework
+   - Add support for real-world testing with actual bank and Stripe accounts
-   - Create test cases for all major features

 ## Priority Order (Based on Prior Discussions)
 1. Client-Side Portal development